jclehner/nmrpflash/README.md

 Install [Npcap](https://nmap.org/npcap/).
 For `nmrpflash` versions prior to 0.9.14, install Npcap with "WinPcap Compatibility" enabled.

-Version 0.9.13 is the last version to support Windows XP.
+Version 0.9.13 was the last version to support Windows XP.

 ###### "No suitable network interfaces found."